SKOOTA GAMES IndieGames Notebook Interview

 Stray Kids, in second place, also surpassed 10 million copies, and with BTS currently inactive due to military service, it's undeniable that these two groups are the top boy groups in terms of popularity and sales.

-And in just one year since their debut, NewJeans has quickly taken the throne of KPOP Queen, a title that BLACKPINK held for a long time.
+And NewJeans has quickly taken the throne of KPOP Queen, a title that BLACKPINK held for a long time, just one year after their debut.

-Just as BLACKPINK popularized the girl crush concept across KPOP, NewJeans has brought the Y2K (an abbreviation for Year 2000, referring to the late 1990s to early 2000s) movement to the entire KPOP scene.
+Just as BLACKPINK popularized the girl crush concept across KPOP, NewJeans has brought the Y2K (short for Year 2000, referring to the late 1990s to early 2000s) movement to the entire KPOP scene.

-In fact, it’s clear that since NewJeans, there has been a sudden increase in songs and MVs that resemble their style.
+It’s clear that since NewJeans, there has been a sudden increase in songs and music videos that resemble their style.

-Knowing that during BLACKPINK's time, many girl crush concept groups debuted only to fade away, it’s hard not to feel the impermanence of things when considering that some groups may be heading towards a not-so-bright future due to the current NewJeans boom.
+Knowing that during BLACKPINK's time, many girl crush concept groups debuted and most of them disappeared, I can’t help but feel that some groups may be heading towards a not-so-bright future due to the current NewJeans boom.

 So, how long will this KPOP bubble last?

-There are whispers that 2023 will be the peak and things will start to settle down, but is that really the case?
+There are rumors that 2023 will peak and soon settle down, but is that really the case?

-With the upcoming comeback of Stray Kids, their fans, known as Stay, will likely aim to surpass their previous work, and they might even target breaking SEVENTEEN's records.
+With the next comeback from Stray Kids, their fans, known as Stay, will likely aim to surpass their previous work, and they might even target SEVENTEEN's records.

 If that happens, TOMORROW X TOGETHER and NCT DREAM, currently in 3rd and 4th place, might also ramp up their sales to keep up.